Second generation secure telephone unit

 the KY-71 cabinet by means of a 9-way cable.

-It's a fairly large telephone set, with a standard handset,
+It's a fairly large desktop phone, with a special handset,

-indicator LEDs and three extra buttons at the bottom.
+indicator LEDs and three extra MODE-buttons at the bottom.

 Once a call had been established in CLEAR mode, the user had to press the SEC-button